wgdcm/python_tcpdump/README.md

 ### How To Run?

-Run these two python program in Linux environments.
+Run these two python programs in Linux environments.
 ```
 sudo python3 tcpdump.py
 ```